cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 - **Private** means that only {% urlHash 'users' Manage-users %} you invite to your {% urlHash 'organization' Organizations %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

+### To change project access

-Click into the project you'd like to change access to, then click "Settings" in the top right corner.
-Here you will see a section displaying "Access to Runs".
+Click into the project you'd like to change access to, then click **Settings** in the top right corner.

+{% img /img/dashboard/project-settings.png "project-settings" %}

+Here you will see a section displaying **Access to Runs**.
 Choose the appropriate access you'd like to assign for the project here.

-{% img /img/dashboard/project-settings.png "project-settings" %}

 {% img /img/dashboard/access-to-runs.png "access-to-runs" %}